Executive Centre

 No analysis available

-Pool is strongly confirmed for this building.
-Dozens of listings mention it explicitly, including phrases such as "swimming pool," "heated pool," "pool/spa area," and "private pool deck," often alongside jacuzzi/whirlpool references.
-The consistency across many remarks suggests this is a real shared building amenity, not a copy-paste error.
+Pool is strongly confirmed for Executive Centre.
+Dozens of listings mention it explicitly, with phrases such as "pool," "swimming pool," "heated pool," "pool deck," and "pool and spa area."
+The evidence is consistent across many agents and listing types, so this is a stable building amenity.

 Numerous listings clearly advertise a heated pool, with recurring phrases like “this building includes a heated pool,” “enjoy the heated pool, 24hr security,” and “relax in the heated swimming pool & jacuzzi on your private pool deck.”
 Other remarks list “whirlpool, heated swimming pool, recreation room” and “heated pool, whirlpool and sauna” among amenities.
 The volume and consistency of these statements across many separate listings provide very strong evidence that the building’s pool is heated.